 We’re lucky because one of the founders of the UK Ravens, Ben Mortimer, runs Touchdown Trips, which organises trips to the US for fans of NFL and college football.
 They typically organise one group Ravens trip per year and these often come with incredible bonuses, such as tours of ‘The Castle’ – the team’s HQ in Owings Mills, Maryland – and of M&T Bank Stadium.

-In 2019, they organised two trips, including an epic tour for the Divisional Playoff game against the Tennessee Titans.
+Trips were not possible in 2020, of course, but in 2019, they organised two trips, including an epic tour for the Divisional Playoff game against the Tennessee Titans.
 This included the group appearing on the local news, appearing on stage at the Jimmy’s Seafood Tailgate, and getting a stadium tour that included the UK Ravens’ logo on the M&T Bank video screens.
 Of course, the least said about the actual game, the better.